mpokrass/Personality-notes/psych-356.md

 ### 19th Century
 Freud was all about beastly passions and submitting to them.
 19th century England, Queen Victoria.
 Seething preoccupation with sex - evident in theatre and humour.
-Still this Protestan prudery.
+Still this Protestant prudery.
 Darwin and origin species came in.
 Insult to human dignity - not even centre of the planet.
-Feuled the fire about the importance of sexuality - it is part of our nature, we are just like the other animals.
+Fuelled the fire about the importance of sexuality - it is part of our nature, we are just like the other animals.

 Hypnosis, people believed there were other states beneath conscious awareness.

 Charcot was interested in hysteria, unconscious psychological problems could translate into physical problems.

-Industrial revolution was churning, Hemholtz was a doctor who popularized the conservation of energy - steam engine.
+Industrial revolution was churning, Helmholtz was a doctor who popularized the conservation of energy - steam engine.
 People living in cities, working conditions really grim.
 Factory workers had no life, the church had collapsed as a source of authority.
 People were supposed to get meaning from their emotions but they were constantly working (anomie).

 Conflict between religious ideals and temporal pleasure (worldly pleasure).
-Lot of curiousity about unconscious emotions and instincts.
+Lot of curiosity about unconscious emotions and instincts.
 Legitimized by the romantic movement who said this was an important part of being human.

 ### Sigmund Freud